 |Traffic Impacts and Schedule|

 Road users on TV Highway will encounter significant construction during the day and night from June 2013 to fall 2015.
 There will be delays and detours in place throughout construction, especially in downtown Hillsboro.
+Read the weekly construction news for the latest traffic impacts, updated every Friday.
 The following traffic impacts are planned:

 Single-lane closures may occur on TV Highway during the day or night, 7 days a week